BT EXPLAINER: Why India cannot rely on domestic gas production - BusinessToday

 India's natural gas consumption is forecast to increase by nearly 60% by 2030, driven by robust growth in city gas distribution, industrial demand, and power generation.
 However, the domestic gas production will increase only by 8%, leading to increased dependence on imports.

-The conflict in the Middle East impacting the energy supplies has brought focus on India’s roadmap on ramping domestic gas exploration and production to meet the growing energy demand as we march towards becoming a developed nation by 2047.
+The conflict in West Asia impacting the energy supplies has brought focus on India’s roadmap on ramping domestic gas exploration and production to meet the growing energy demand as we march towards becoming a developed nation by 2047.

 The Government has set a highly ambitious target to increase the share of natural gas in the country's energy mix to 15% by 2030, up from the 2022 level of 6.4%, according to the International Energy Agency.